nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The View Client mechanism is facilitated by `ViewClientWindow`.
 It extends `UiPart<Stage>`.
 Additionally, it requires the following operations:

-* `ViewClientCommandPasrser#parse()` given the arguments succeeding the `view-client` command, parse the appropriate index to ViewClientCommand.
+* `ViewClientCommandPasrser#parse()` given the arguments succeeding the `view` command, parse the appropriate index to ViewClientCommand.

 * `ViewClientCommand#execute()` given the list of Clients, identify the indexed Client which would be displayed on the ViewClientWindow.